trilinos/Trilinos/cmake/tribits/doc/developers_guide/TribitsDevelopersGuide.rst

 .. _egdist:

-The tool **egdist** is a simple Python script that distributes an eg/git command across a set of git repos.
+The tool **egdist** is a simple stand-alone Python script that distributes an eg/git command across a set of git repos.
 This tool is not specific to TriBITS but it is very useful for dealing with TriBITS projects with multiple repositories.
 It only requires that a base git repo and a set of zero or more git repos cloned under it.
 For example, consider the TriBITS meta-project given in the ExtraRepositoriesList.cmake file: